mattarau/elegant-icons-sass/README.md

   @extend %ei-arrow_down;
 }
 ```

-> By default, the icon will be defined as a `::before` pseude-element.

 > When using as a placeholder, the selector `prefix` must be used, unless you have overridden it as an empty string.